Veefencer/El_psy_kongroo/README.md

   In case of a path to an empty directory inputted as argument None is returned.

   !!!
-  Usage of '\' in paths should be avoided due to it causing the function to fail (SyntaxError).
+  Usage of backslash in paths should be avoided due to it causing the function to fail (SyntaxError).
   Either '\\' or '/' should be used instead.
 Alternatively, the path can be initially inputted as raw, e.g. fcomp(r'C:\Users')